masterpulha/cLang/returnVars/README.md

 cheat.c

-Change the variables of returnVars.
+Changes the variables of returnVars.